kudarap/ratatxt/README.md

 # Ratatxt
-Enable your android phone into SMS service API.
+Enable SMS API on android devices.

+## Overview
+Simple service that enables android devices to be use as SMS API to send and receive SMS.
-MQTT(Message Queuing Telemetry Transport) keeps the connection with the devices.
+Uses MQTT(Message Queuing Telemetry Transport) to send command to devices and keeps connection from the server.

+DO NOT USE IN PRODUCTION.
+MQTT broker is insecure and android client is unstable but you can use it for fun.

+## Features
+- Send and receive SMS
+- Deployable on local and cloud server

 ## Requirements
-- Local or server machine with Docker
+- Local or cloud server with Docker
-- Mobile device (Android Nougat 7.1 and below)
+- Android device (Nougat 7.1 and below)

 ## Setup
 ### 1. Run and install server using docker